The Psychology of Colors in Marketing & Impact on Conversions

 RIPT Apparel, a Chicago-based online retail store, managed to increase their conversion rate by a whopping 6.3% simply by running an A/B test on the color of their CTA button.

 They replaced their conventional undefined black CTA button with a defined, prominently visible green CTA button.

 Here’s what the change (variation) looked like:

-The company understood that it is not only important to give your CTA buttons a defined structure and work on their prominence and placement, but also use colors that grab the attention of the website visitors right away.
+The company understood that it’s not only important to give your CTA buttons a defined structure, prominence and salience, but also to use colors that grab the attention of the website visitors right away.

-To conclude, a lot of color studies need to be undertaken to ascertain how effective color choices really are when it comes to influencing the decisions of your target audience.
-There already exists a wealth of evidence to suggest that the correct use of colors in the right context goes a long way to reassure and inspire site visitors in a way that will boost conversions.
-In short, taking the time to increase your knowledge of color psychology and how color affects human behavior can significantly help you make intelligent branding decisions and get more conversions on your plate.
+Color studies show how effective color choices really are when it comes to influencing the decisions of your target audience.
+The correct use of colors in the right context goes a long way to capturing and converting site visitors.
+Take the time to understand color psychology and how color affects your specific audience’s mindset, and test your way to success.
+This will help you make intelligent branding decisions and, in the end, get more conversions.